Pallacanestro Brescia

-The Pallacanestro Brescia, better known for sponsorship reasons as Germani Brescia, is an Italian professional basketball team, based in Brescia, Lombardy.
-Founded in 2009, the team plays in the Lega Basket Serie A (LBA) since the 2016–17 season.
+The Pallacanestro Brescia, better known for sponsorship reasons as Leonessa Brescia, is an Italian professional basketball team, based in Brescia, Lombardy.
+Founded in 2009, the team plays in Serie B since the 2026–27 season.

 History

 The history of the Pallacanestro Brescia as we know it today, began in 2009 when Graziella Bragaglio and Matteo Bonetti, took back to the city, the basket's love.
 The name of the team has always been Basket Brescia Leonessa, till 2020 when it changed to Pallacanestro Brescia.

 In 2016, after beating Fortitudo Bologna at game 5 of the league's playoffs, the team Brescia Leonessa won the Serie A2 League and returns in the highest-tier of the Italian basketball league system after 28 years.

 In 2018, Pallacanestro Brescia reached the final of the Italian Cup.
 The team lost 69–67, as Fiat Torino went on to win its first Cup ever.

 During season 2018-2019 the team played its first international Cup, participating at the EuroCup.

-The 2021-2022 season has been one of the best seasons of Germani Brescia's history.
+The 2021–2022 season has been one of the best seasons of Germani Brescia's history.
 The team won 14 consecutive matches, with 21 matches won over 30 matches played.
 The team and players also won awards given by LBA at the end of the season.

 The greatest achievement of his history for Brescia has been the win of the Coppa Italia on February 19, 2023, the first time ever for them.

+In June 2026, the team's LBA licence was transferred to a new club, Maxima Roma, ending Pallacanestro Brescia's presence in the top division.